 New York Aquarium 3 pm-closing (pay what you wish)

 Solomon R. Guggenheim Museum 5:45-7:45 pm (pay what you wish)

 Frick Collection 11 am-1 pm (pay what you wish)

 Lincoln Center Discount Tickets

-When available, tickets to today’s Lincoln Center performances are available at a deep discount from the Zucker Box Office in the David Rubenstein Atrium.
+Tickets to Broadway shows are available most days and when available, tickets to today’s Lincoln Center performances are available at a deep discount from the Zucker Box Office in the David Rubenstein Atrium.
 Stop by and see what’s on offer today (discounts vary by performance).
 Box Office Hours: